Exorath/ActionAPIService/README.md

 ```
 - subject (string): see [subject](#subject)
 - destination (string)[OPTIONAL]: see [Destination](#destination)
+- type (string)[OPTIONAL]: either 'bungee' or 'spigot', according to what kind of server you want to send the action to.
+Defaults to 'spigot'.
+A BATCH will only be send to ONE type.
+You can't BATCH 'spigot'+'bungee', simply use two requests.
 - action (string): see [Spigot Actions](#spigot-actions) and [Bungeecord Actions](#bungeecord-actions)
 - meta (json object): Meta object specific to each type of action